Working with Irish Hardwood. Ideal, Unique, Lifetime Gifts for any Occasion

 Turning the Foot

 The following morning the bowl is finally ready to be finished.
 It is remounted in the same 4 jaw chuck and sanded in reverse using 500 grit wet/dry sandpaper.
 This removes any surface fibers that may cause a rough feeling under fingers.
 The bowl is then spun in the other direction and a very fine artificial wool burnishes the surface until a lovely shine appears.
 The bowl is then moved to a large Cole Jaw which grips the top edge allowing the tenon to be turned away.
 The foot is then carefully shaped to the final design and sanded.
 The bowl is branded with my name and given a light coat of oil and removed from the Cole Jaws.
 One final wipe using a very fine soft cloth removes any dust or debris.
 The bowl goes back into the house ready to be added to my inventory and ready for sale.
+For the permanent Oil versions, I do the reverse sanding and compressed air blow off before applying the oil.
+Once coated appropriately, the bowl is left to cure and once cured I turn away, sand and then oil the foot.

 The whole process

-Many people believe that bowls are very simple things to make but the reality is very different, time consuming and expensive.
+Many people believe that Salad Bowls are very simple things to make but the reality is very different, time consuming and expensive.
 3 months is the fastest I can turn a bowl from greenwood to a finished product but I now prefer at least 6 months as I get a better product.
 Every bowl I make is a genuine handcrafted piece of Ireland and I strive to make each bowl to the best of my ability.
 Visit my Homepage and check out some of the new categories I have created to make shopping easier and get your own piece of Ireland today :)

 Christmas Tree Decorations/ Hanging Ornaments/Bottle Stopper/Spinning Top